oliviayizhang/react-weather/README.md

 # React-Weather

 It detects user's current location and shows weather information.

-It returns a list of city name for suggestion based on user's input.
+It returns a list of city name for suggestion based on user's input using Google API.

 It displays 6 days weather forecast with graphic weather information.

 It lets user switch between celsius and fahrenheit.

 It has responsive design.